jup-ag/space-station/docs/5-jupiter-terminal/1-jupiter-terminal.md

 ```

 ### 4. Finishing touches
-Terminals are light, but full of features, such as customising form behaviour, fees, styling and much more.
+Terminals are light but full of features, such as customizing form behavior, fees, styling, and much more.

 [Go to our Demo](https://terminal.jup.ag) to explore all these features, with automagically generated integration code.